I. Purpose

 - Pregnancy and parenting related conditions:

 - Absences due to an illness or medical appointment of the student’s child.
-After four (4) days of such absences during a school year a physician’s note will be required;
+After four days of such absences during a school year a physician’s note may be required.

-A parenting student is allowed a minimum of ten (10) days excused after the birth of the child;
+- A parenting student is allowed a minimum of 10 days excused after the birth of the child.

-- Absences due to legal appointments related to family law proceedings, including adoption, custody, and visitation; and
+- Absences due to legal appointments related to family law proceedings, including adoption, custody, and visitation.

 - Court Summons